-2. Seasonal Shutdown.
+Seasonal Shutdown.
 When the burning season comes to an end, the entire system should be shut down.
 In this way, no gas will be running to the appliance while it is not in use.

-To shut down the appliance for an extended period of time, you must first shut off the main burner by moving the remote wall switch to the OFF position.
+To shut down the appliance for an extended period of time, you must first shut off the main burner by moving the remote wall switch (and the rocker ON/OFF switch, if applicable) to the OFF position.